knpuniversity/behat/knpu/practicing-finding-debugging.md

 ## Logging in... in one Step!

-We've already did all that login stuff in `authentication.feature`, and I'm tempted to copy and paste all of those lines to the top of this scenario.
+We already did all that login stuff in `authentication.feature`, and I'm tempted to copy and paste all of those lines to the top of this scenario.
 But, it would be pretty lame to need to put *all* of this at the top of pretty much every scenario.
 You know what would be cooler?
 To just say: